Cruising in Oranjestad Aruba

 - Baby Beach

-- A man made lagoon located in Seroe Colorado.
-It was named as Baby Beach because of its calm water that makes it an ideal place for small children to enjoy, they came up with the name of the beach.
+- A man-made lagoon located in Seroe Colorado.
+Simply because of the calm water that makes it an ideal place for small children to enjoy, they came up with the name of the beach.

 - Eagle Beach

 - One of the famous beaches in Aruba because of its soft white sands.
 There are lots of low rise resorts in the area.

 - A small private island with beach and water park.
 It will take a 5-minute ferry ride from the main city.